-Recep Tayyip Erdogan, then Turkey’s prime minister and now its president, suggested that Turkey’s military might establish a buffer zone across northern Syria, if the number of refugees on Turkish soil surpassed a “psychological limit”
+Recep Tayyip Erdogan, then Turkey’s prime minister and now its president, suggested that Turkey’s military might establish a buffer zone across northern Syria, if the number of refugees on Turkish soil surpassed a “psychological limit”of 100,000.

 “I thought, ‘the world won’t ignore our struggle’,” said Wassim.
 “I was wrong.”

 A US-led coalition launches daily airstrikes on Syrian territory, but it is targeting ISIL fighters, not the Assad regime.
 The number of Syrian refugees on Turkish soil has surpassed 1.6 million, but Ankara has long shelved plans for a military incursion into Syria.

 On the streets of Istanbul, nearly 300,000 Syrians now seek employment, food and shelter, according to Amnesty International.

 “If you spend one day in Istanbul, you’ll see how our war is no longer in Syria.
 Our war is one of survival here,” said Sasha al-Aloul, a Syrian journalist who moved from Damascus to Istanbul eight months ago.